 - The components that make up the product you manufacture generally do not change in composition on a regular basis.

-There is an opportunity for manufacturers, no matter the markets, the size or end application, that arises from the above known factors — and that is to embrace a long-term strategy for managing compliance.
+There is an opportunity for manufacturers, no matter the markets, the size or end application, that arises from the above known factors — and that is to embrace a long-term strategy for managing compliance with full materials declarations.

 Gather All Material Data Once — and Update as Needed